fish-shell/fish-shell/CONTRIBUTING.rst

 ####################
-Contributing To Fish
+Contributing To fish
 ####################

 This document tells you how you can contribute to fish.

-Fish is free and open source software, distributed under the terms of the GPLv2.
+fish is free and open source software, distributed under the terms of the GPLv2.

 Contributions are welcome, and there are many ways to contribute!